October 28, 2014

 The Architect Using Cell Biology to Develop More Resilient Buildings

-Working with biology, computation, and crafts, Jenny Sabin has emerged as her field’s leading scientist.
+Working with biology, computation, and crafts, the Philadelphia-based architect has emerged as her field’s leading scientist.

 Nominated by Inga Saffron